sparkflows/sparkflows-docs/docs/installation/python-install.rst

 Install Python 3
 ----------------

-Below are the steps for installing Python-3.6 on Centso7 if it is not already installed.
+Below are the steps for installing Python-3.6 on CentOS 7 if it is not already installed.
 They need to be performed as the root user.

   * cat /etc/os-release
   * curl -O https://www.python.org/ftp/python/3.6.4/Python-3.6.4.tgz